-Ranger U is a concept that allows students be completely immersed in their high school experience while earning college credits.Many students today feel they need to choose between the richness of high school (athletics, extra-curricular activities, social events, etc.) and starting college early as a PSEO student to save on college tuition.
+What is Ranger U?Ranger U is provides students the opportunity to be immersed in their high school experience while earning college credits.Many students today feel they need to choose between the richness of high school (athletics, extra-curricular activities, social events, etc.) and starting college early as a PSEO student to save on college tuition.
 Ranger U enables students to do both.

-AP courses are classes taught by FLHS teachers with specialized training and certification to prepare students to take an end-of-year AP exam.
+AP courses are classes taught by FLAHS teachers with specialized training and certification to prepare students to take an end-of-year AP exam.
 Depending on students' scores on the AP exam, college credits can be earned in a variety of subjects.

-Concurrent enrollment courses are classes offered at Forest Lake Area High School where students are also dually enrolled into an accredited college program.
-The classes take place at FLHS, with FLHS staff, but work is submitted and approved by the partnering college.
+Concurrent enrollment courses are classes offered at FLAHS in which students are also dually enrolled into an accredited college program.
+The classes take place at FLAHS, with FLAHS staff, but work is submitted and approved by the partnering college.
 Upon successful completion of the course, students earn college credits from the partnering university or college.
-FLHS has established concurrent enrollment classes with the University of Minnesota, Southwest State University, Pine Technical and Community College, and Hennepin Technical College.
+FLAHS has established concurrent enrollment classes with the University of Minnesota, Southwest State University, Pine Technical and Community College, and Hennepin Technical College.